mate-academy/node_movies-api/README.md

 1. For now `server.js` should only create `express` application, import and use `router` and start server listening.

+1. Use environment variable for server port.
+Use `path` library to join file system paths.

 You can create any additional files you need.
 You may use [this article](https://medium.com/@dinyangetoh/how-to-build-simple-restful-api-with-nodejs-expressjs-and-mongodb-99348012925d) as an example.